 Despite the still unanswered questions about the empires downfall – The Great Zimbabwe Ruins are a wonder of Southern Africa.
 It is not therefore not surprising that when the shackles of Colonialism and following White Republican rule were finally removed in 1980 – the name chosen for the country was Zimbabwe “venerated houses of stone.”

-VISITING GREAT ZIMBABWE…
+HOW TO VISIT GREAT ZIMBABWE…

 Great Zimbabwe is located 11 hours from Johannesburg (excluding time to cross the border), 10.5 hours from Victoria Falls and 4 hours from Harare.
 It is best visited as part of an itinerary that includes Victoria Falls, Hwange & Matobo National Parks.
 The nearest airport is at Bulawayo just over 4 hours away.
 Bulawayo is Zimbabwe’s second largest city and has direct flights to Harare, Victoria Falls and Johannesburg.

 - Sunway Safaris includes the Zimbabwe Ruins on both of its 16 day camping and accommodated safaris that visit Kruger, Zimbabwe and Botswana.
-The accommodated safari is priced at NZ$3740 per person twin share + local payment of US$300.
-There is also an adventure camping option priced at NZ$2795 per person + local payment of US$300.

 Ask your local travel agent for a brochure or a copy of a detailed itinerary or these can be requested by contacting us.